 Each licensee shall establish and maintain a central accounting system in a form prescribed by the Board for all activities conducted in conjunction with gambling.
 Licensees shall obtain accounting forms which have been approved by the Board or machine copies of such forms.
-Every licensee is required to keep accurate and detailed records of all receipts from admission, food, merchandise or refreshment for not less than three (3) years from the end of the fiscal year for which the record is kept unless released by the Board for this requirement as to any particular records.
+Every licensee is required to keep accurate and detailed records of all receipts from admission, food, merchandise or refreshment consistent with 25 CFR 571.7 and generally accepted accounting principles for which the record is kept.
 Such system shall contain, but not be limited to, the following items: